 But – there’s always a but, and this is a big fat one – the kit required to catch the sun’s rays is far from free, and it’s not always mega effective, at least not in a format that makes it a viable option for taking out on the trails on human-powered adventures.

-Truth is, the lightweight portable solar devices on the market at the moment are fine for recharging less demanding devices – but you have to be realistic about how fast your phone and various other outdoor gadgets can be restored to full capacity by a modest-sized solar panel.
+Truth is, the best solar chargers on the market at the moment are fine for recharging less demanding devices – but you have to be realistic about how fast your phone and various other outdoor gadgets can be restored to full capacity by a modest-sized solar panel.
 Especially if your escapade is taking place somewhere not known for reliable sunny weather.

-That is not to say that you shouldn’t invest in a portable solar panel unit at all, however.
+That is not to say that you shouldn’t invest in a portable solar charger unit at all, however.
 Just be aware of the technology’s limitations and don’t stake everything on keeping things powered up in this way.
-Also, consider carefully what you really need to charge and which devices you can keep turned off for much of your adventure, to be kept in reserve for when they’re really required.
+Also, consider carefully what pieces of your hiking technology you really need to charge and which devices you can keep turned off for much of your adventure, to be kept in reserve for when they’re really required.

 Solar panels are evolving and improving all the time, and so long as your expectations are realistic, they are a brilliant way of keeping your essential outdoor gadgets juiced up – but there are various things you need to bear in mind when purchasing a charging unit.